 National Express to start up again with enhanced safety measures

-- First services will start on Wednesday 1 July
+The first services will start on Wednesday, 1 July

 Would you be confident travelling on a coach now lockdown is easing?

 The restart follows a three-month suspension of all National Express.
-A limit was imposed on non-essential travel by the Government to manage the Covid-19 pandemic.
+The Government imposed a limit on non-essential travel to manage the Covid-19 pandemic.